humanloop/test/README.md

 ### For ML Engineers

-- Unlike the full-stack guidlines, we're far more interested in your creativity and ML knowledge.
+- Unlike the full-stack guidelines, we're far more interested in your creativity and ML knowledge.
 It's less important that you are able to code a fully functional app, and more important that you can leverage what you know of ML to help the end user improve their model or data.
 For example, could you make use of pre-trained models or embeddings?
 What visualisation or clustering techniques